cyberbotics/webots-doc/guide/using-webots-makefiles.md

 CFLAGS is equivalent to INCLUDE but it is suggested to use it for specifying other gcc/g++ compilation options than adding include directories.
-Similarly, LFLAGS is equivalent to LIBRARIES but it is suggested to use it for other linking options than adding libraries.
+Similarly, LFLAGS is equivalent to LIBRARIES but LFLAGS variable is added before LIBRARIES variable in the linker command and it is suggested to use it for other linking options than adding libraries.
 You can find a list of compiler and linker options on the [gcc website](https://gcc.gnu.org/onlinedocs/gcc/Option-Summary.html#Option-Summary).

 #### Using Webots C API in a C++ Controller